JVenom1/CSE416_Bengals_Project/README.md

 To start the program, follow these steps:

-1. Update the server link in `gui/src/api/posts.js` to match the backend server.
+1. **Update Server Link:**
     a.
+Update the server link in `gui/src/api/posts.js` to match the backend server.

-Make sure the server has data for the following GET requests from this file `../server/src/main/java/org/bengals/server/Resource.java`.
+    b.
+Ensure the server has data for the following GET requests from this file: `../server/src/main/java/org/bengals/server/Resource.java`.

 2. Navigate to the `gui` directory in your terminal:

     ```bash